Boolean-valued sets as arbitrary objects: Boolean-valued sets as arbitrary objects

 So whether we take $V^{(B)}$ to consists of boolean-valued sets $u$ or their counterparts $u^*$ makes no mathematical difference.
 But the $u^*$'s are functions from the state space $B$ to $V^{(B)}$.
 Therefore they are \emph{arbitrary objects}, or, to be philosophically more correct, they are natural representations of arbitrary objects.
 Thus we can regard every $u\in V^{(B)}$ as an arbitrary object in the sense of section \ref{arbitrary objects}.
 More in particular: \begin{itemize} \item the $u^*$'s are \emph{total} arbitrary objects (since $dom(u^*) = B$); \item the state space $B$ of the $u^*$'s consists mostly of \emph{partial} states (since typically the algebra $B$ will be non-atomic). \end{itemize}

 In category theoretic terms, what we are doing is treating Boolean-valued sets as \emph{variable sets}.
 Given a boolean algebra $B$, one can consider the category $\mathrm{Shv}(B)$ of sheaves over $B$.
-Then it can be shown that $\mathrm{Shv}(B)$ and $V^{(B)}$ are \emph{equivalent} as categories \cite[p.~180]{Bell2005}.\footnote{Thanks to Toby Meadows for drawing my attention to this.
-The connection between sheaf theory and arbitrary object theory was already observed by Fine: see \cite[p.~47]{Fine1985}.}
+Then it can be shown that $\mathrm{Shv}(B)$ and $V^{(B)}$ are \emph{equivalent} as categories \cite[p.~180]{Bell2005}.\footnote{The connection between sheaf theory and arbitrary object theory was already observed by Fine: see \cite[p.~47]{Fine1985}.}

 Thus both $V^{(B)}$ and boolean-valued sets $u$ in $V^{(B)}$ are arbitrary objects in the following sense.
 If the boolean algebra $B$ is atomless, then as we ``go down'' $B$, the universe $V^{(B)}$ takes a more specific state $V^{(B)}_a$, without ever reaching a maximally specific state.
 Likewise, as we go down $B$, a typical boolean-valued set $u$ takes a more specific state $u_a$, without ever reaching a maximally specific state.